toniclecb/springbootregistration/readme.md

 It's very simple to use Logger.
 Import org.slf4j.Logger and create the object with LoggerFactory.getLogger(), after that we can use Logger.info() and anothers methods to log.
 Messages must be meaningful and always remember to log the exception.
 We can configurate the log, here we put the file logback.xml to log into console with info level.
 RollingFileAppender and SizeAndTimeBasedRollingPolicy are used to config the logs into files, files max 1mb in size, 30 days and 1gb max storage.

+### 105_Properties_files

+You can create every property you want, Spring Boot keeps it simple and everything you need to do is write it in "application.properties" file, and in the code get the value with "env.getProperty()" method.